 Making a report to Campus Safety

-Students can file a report of sexual assault with Campus Safety at any time regardless of where or when the incident occurred.
+Students may file a report of sexual assault with Campus Safety at any time regardless of where or when the incident occurred.
 A report does not obligate a student to file charges either with the campus conduct office or with the relevant law enforcement agency.
 Campus Safety will provide a same-sex officer to take the report if desired by the reporting student.
 The reporting student may have one support person with them during any Campus Safety interviews or conversations.

 Reports to Campus Safety of sexual assault (and other crimes and incidents) are noted in the daily log as required by federal law, however no personally identifiable information on the reporting individual is released.
 Campus Safety will also file an anonymous report of sexual assault with the Keene Police Department (or other department if the incident occurred in another jurisdiction).